Parent Support Groups

 Vanderbilt Programs for Talented Youth offers support group opportunities throughout the year.
 The meetings are held on Vanderbilt’s campus.
 The groups are facilitated by experienced counselors and psychologists with extensive training and knowledge of the needs of gifted children.

-The fall session of our parent group meets for four Saturdays on Vanderbilt’s Peabody campus.
-The cost for participation is $50 for one parent/guardian and $25 for each for each additional parent/guardian.
-The fall session Saturdays include September 26, October 10, October 17, and October 24 from 9:15AM to 11:30AM.
+The spring session of our parent group meets for three Saturdays on Vanderbilt’s Peabody campus.
+The cost for participation is $40 for one parent/guardian and $20 for each for each additional parent/guardian.
+The spring session Saturdays include February 6, February 13, and February 20 from 9:15AM to 11:30AM.
 Space is limited, so apply early!

-In addition to the four Saturdays included in registration, parent group participants are provided the opportunity to attend two additional, complimentary SAVY Chats on October 3 and October 31 from 9:15AM to 11:00AM.
-Please see the registration form for more information.
+In addition to the four Saturdays included in registration, parent group participants are provided the opportunity to attend two additional, complimentary SAVY Chats on January 30 and February 27 from 9:15AM to 11:00AM.